StackShareStackShare

 You can scale your applications on Google Compute Engine from zero to full-throttle with it, with no pre-warming needed.
 You can distribute your load-balanced compute resources in single or multiple regions, close to your users and to meet your high availability requirements.

-Who uses Google Cloud Load Balancing?
+Pros of Google Cloud Load Balancing

-Google Cloud Load Balancing's Features
+Cons of Google Cloud Load Balancing

 Google Cloud Load Balancing Alternatives & Comparisons